freenas/freenas-docs/userguide/cli.rst

 * :ref:`arcstat`: used to gather ZFS ARC statistics

-These utilities are specific to RAID controllers:
+The following utilities are specific to RAID controllers:

 * :ref:`tw_cli`:_used to monitor and maintain 3ware RAID controllers